imaNNeo/raycast_extensions/youtube-subscriber-count/README.md

 After installation and setup:

 - The extension will automatically display your current subscriber count.
-- When your channel reaches a new milestone, a celebratory alert (confetti burst) will appear (it checks every minute)
+- When your channel reaches a new milestone (with a customizable threshold), a celebratory alert (confetti burst) will appear (it checks with a customizable interval, for example every 1 minutes)
 - Access your YouTube dashboard or channel with a single click for more detailed analytics.

 ## Assets